mfafinski/mfafinski.github.io/_posts/2017-8-16-Turboslavs.md

 [^1]: The level of craziness here might be sometimes very high; bear with me.
 [^2]: This is not a joke, he really wrote [that](http://www.bellona.pl/files/9fab9_Chrzescijanscy_krolowie_Lechii.pdf).
 [^3]: That is based on small mention in Adam of Bremen, who calls Mieszko "prince of the Vandals".
 500 years later?
 Based on a linguistic error?
 Who cares!
+[^4]: Great thnaks to Kiri Kolt, who in our discussion about the piece pointed out this very important characterisitcs of origin myths.